borkdude/boot-bundle/README.md

          (assoc % :schema '[prismatic/schema "1.1.3"])))
 ```

-## Experimental

-Features mentioned in this section are experimental and may be removed in future versions.

 ### Version values

 Boot bundle supports version values.
 They are keywords in the `version` namespace with string values.